cllopes/reactathon/material/4_routing/readme.md

 The main job of a routing library is to handle the navigation within the application, this includes things like:

-1. Mappings urls to specific view
+1. Mappings urls to specific views

 2. Handling request and path parameters within urls